-The Indian Police need to understand that coronavirus cannot be beaten with a lathi
+The Indian Police must understand that coronavirus cannot be beaten with a lathi

 As the country faces a potential rise in the number of coronavirus cases and as millions worry about how they will access basic needs like food and water during the shutdown, Indians have added an additional worry: the fear of arbitrary state violence, even for those who are out on the streets for a good reason.

-This is no doubt that a challenging moment for the police.
+This is no doubt a challenging moment for the police.
 Governments, central and state, seemed to change their approach to the national situation over the span of just one day, moving from a self-imposed “janata curfew” to a 21-day curfew in the much more traditional sense.

 But this was done with seemingly little planning.
 The prime minister himself had to send out messages asking Indians not to panic after he failed to explain how residents can access essential services during a three-week stay-at-home period.